Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": The Hub Highway Hypothesis

 \subsection{Subgraph Connectivity of the Hub-Highway Nodes}

-Having shown how highway nodes occur, in the next set of experiments we show empirical evidence confirming that these nodes exhibit stronger connectivity in the graph than any given random nodes in the similarity search graph.
-We set up a hypothesis test as follows with the null hypothesis that hub nodes are not any more connected to each other than randomly chosen nodes.
-Let $\x_i, 1\leq i \leq n$, be the vectors in a similarity search index for any dataset $\mathcal{D}$ under consideration.
+In this section we present empirical evidence confirming that hub-highway nodes exhibit strong connectivity in the graph.
+We begin by explaining our procedure to identify hubs.
+Let $\{\x_i\}_{i=1}^n$ be the vectors in a similarity search index for a dataset $\mathcal{D}$.

-\begin{itemize} \item Using the node access counts distribution $P_m(\x_i)$, we select hub nodes as those nodes that fall into the 95$^\text{th}$ or 99$^\text{th}$ percentile of node access counts.
-This allows us to assign a binary label to each node as either a member of a hub node cluster or not.
-Let $h: \mathcal{D} \to \{0, 1\}$ be this assignment function with $h(\x_i) = 1$ for selected hub nodes. \item For each identified hub node in the index, we compute the number of hub nodes adjacent to it.
-This yields a discrete distribution of the number of hub nodes to which each hub node is connected. \item Similarly, we select a set of random nodes in the set $V \coloneqq \mathcal{D} \setminus \bigcup_{i=1}^{n} h(\x_i) = 1$.
-For each node $\x_i \in V$, we compute the number of hub nodes adjacent to it to get an equivalent distribution. \end{itemize}
+\begin{itemize} \item We identify hub nodes as those that fall into the top percentile of the empirical node access distribution $P_m(\x_i)$.
+We use 95$^\text{th}$ and 99$^\text{th}$ percentile of node access counts as our threshold.
+We assign a binary label to each node to indicate whether it is a hub.
+Let $h: \mathcal{D} \to \{0, 1\}$ be this assignment function with $h(\x_i) = 1$ for nodes identified as hubs. \item We wish to estimate the likelihood that a randomly-chosen out-neighbor of a hub node is, itself, a hub.
+To do so, we examine the 1-hop out-degree expansion of each hub and count the number of adjacent hub nodes.
+This yields a discrete distribution for the number of hubs to which each hub node is connected. \item Similarly, we select a set of random non-hub nodes from $V \coloneqq \mathcal{D} \setminus \bigcup_{i=1}^{n} h(\x_i) = 1$.
+For each node $\x_i \in V$, we compute the same quantity to find the number of hubs with which non-hubs are connected, allowing us to construct the equivalent distribution for non-hubs. \end{itemize}

-We set up both a parametric test with a two-sample t-test and a non-parametric test using the Mann-Whitney U-test \cite{mann1947test}, which is suitable particularly for the ANN datasets since it makes no normality assumption.
-A well-known consequence of the Central Limit Theorem (CLT) \cite{durrett2019probability} is that in non-parametric statistical tests like the Mann-Whitney U test, as the sample size increases, the U-statistic converges to a normal distribution.
-This, in turn, leads to $p$-values that approach 0 whenever there is a true difference between any two populations under consideration.
-To avoid this pitfall of the $p$-value, we also consider effect size in our test and constrain the sample size to be 1000 for both populations.